islco/sudo/source/_posts/2017-10-17-four-things-to-know-before-submitting-to-the-alexa-skills-store.md

 description: Tips for Alexa Skill Certification
 ---

 We’ve just pushed our latest skill, [The Capitals](https://www.amazon.com/Monumental-Sports-and-Entertainment-Capitals/dp/B0767PGMMD/ref=cm_cr_arp_d_product_top?ie=UTF8), onto the Amazon Skills Store.
 However, before getting to the Skills Store, every skill must go through Amazon’s Certification process.
 Certification can be tricky.
-Amazon has their testers manually confirm that the skill works.
+Amazon has its testers manually confirm that the skill works.
 This takes up time and the feedback can be subjective (depending on the tester).

 That said, if you’re a developer looking to get your custom skill in the Skills Store, there are some things you can do to make the process a bit smoother.
 Here are some tips and tricks we learned along the way.